Pinus virginiana: Ethnobotany

-Cherokee Native Americans used P. virginiana medicinally.
-They used it for many symptoms like diarrhea, stiffness of the body, colds, fevers, hemorrhoids, tuberculosis, and constipation.
-Cherokee Indians used P. virginiana in different ways including bathing in water that had been soaked in the bark, steams and oils, root and needle infusions, and for tar.
-They also used it in certain cultural rituals.
-In burial rituals P. virginiana branches were burned and the ashes were used for a fire in their homes.
-Also, they would infuse needles in apple juice and they would drink it.
-The Cherokee basically did that as a toast to the wind.
-Lastly, they used the root infusions as a stimulant and the needles were used as a soap.
+Cherokee Native Americans used P. virginiana medicinally for a variety of purposes.
+Diarrhea, stiffness of the body, colds, fevers, hemorrhoids, tuberculosis, and constipation, among others, are all ailments treated with parts of the tree.
+Cherokee also used it in certain cultural rituals.
+In burial, P. virginiana branches were burned and the ashes were used for a fire in their homes.
+Ball players would consume apple juice infused with P. virginiana needles "for wind" prior to events.
+Root infusions from the plant may be used as a stimulant and the needles as a soap.

 Etymology

 The etymology of the Pinus virginiana is as follows: Pinus is Latin for Pine and virginiana means of Virginia.

 Uses

 Pinus virginiana was used historically as mine timbers, for railroad ties, and for fuel and tar.
-Currently, it is being planted as in reclamation sites for coal mining operations.
+Currently, it is being planted in reclamation sites for coal mining operations.
 Pinus virginiana can also be used for wood pulp, which is used to make paper, and for lumber.
 The wood weighs 32 pounds (14 kg) per foot.